 What does the ICH E6 R3 mean for clinical trial data archiving?

-Recently, the ICH released a new draft of the ICH E6 (R3) guidelines.
-And while the finalised version is set for release at the end of 2023, we can see what is expected to be published.
+In May 2023, the ICH released a new draft of the ICH E6(R3) good clinical practice guidelines.
+While the finalised version is set for release at the end of 2023, we can see what is expected to be published.

-The ICH E6 (R3) guidelines details the responsibilities of those involved in clinical trials to ensure the safe running and compliance of the trial.
+The ICH E6(R3) guidelines details the responsibilities of those involved in clinical trials to ensure good clinical practice, and the safe running and compliance of the trial.

 3.16.1 (e)The sponsor should ensure that documented processes are implemented to ensure the data integrity for the full data life cycle.

-This section is referencing for documented processes to be implemented, indicating that defined procedures are to be undertaken.
+This section of the GCP archiving guideline is referencing for documented processes to be implemented, indicating that defined procedures are to be undertaken.
 Whether these are written as standards operating procedures (SOPs) or other guidance documents, these must be documented and remain accessible.
+To ensure compliance, these documented processes also must outline how the integrity of the archived essential records data is to be maintained.

 3.16.1 (u)The sponsor should ensure that trial data are protected from unauthorised access, disclosure, dissemination or alteration and from inappropriate destruction or accidental loss.